 The only sound Tepunia heard outside the module was the rapid beating of her heart and her quick breaths.
 Calm, calm yourself, Tepunia, she thought.
 You’ll use up all your oxygen unless you settle down.”

 Her pressurized suit, ballooning from the vacuum of space, was stiff.
 Although her gloves were automated, her toes struggled to bend around the panel covering’s handle.
 Pressing the sensor pads for the two tools she needed to release from the glove, Tepunia called on all her strength.
 It was so hard to bend her forelegs against the stubborn suit.
 When at last she faced the panel, she applied the tools and tightened the covering, but the effort felt like it took forever, and she worried again about oxygen starvation.
-She mewled involuntarily as she stabilized the last bolt and stretched her rear legs with a surprising jerk.
+She mewled involuntarily as she stabilized the last bolt and without thinking she stretched her rear legs.

 The sudden movement made her somersault backwards, away from the ship.
 Fearing she would break the umbilicus that tied her to the super module, she reached for one of its loops floating past her, but she missed.
-Not long after that, as the module retreated from her, an abrupt tug signaled she had reached the end of her cord.
+Soon, as she drifted away from the module, she felt an abrupt tug signaling she had reached the end of her cord.
 Would it break?
 Would she be lost, endlessly tumbling away from her clowder and kind?
 She whirled around and gasped at the immensity of space beyond her—stars, planets, other cosmic bodies going on and on, forever—wait! the cord did not break.
 Was she floating back to the module?